Notice Of Privacy Practices

 - We may release your personal health information as required by law if we suspect child abuse or neglect; we may also release your personal health information as required by law if we believe you to be a victim of abuse, neglect, or domestic violence;

-- We may release immunization records to a student’s school but only if parents or guardians (or the student if not a minor) agree either orally or in writing;
+- We may release immunization records to a student’s school by only if parents or guardians (or the student if not a minor) agree either orally or in writing;

 - We may release your personal health information to the Food and Drug Administration if necessary to report adverse events, product defects, or to participate in product recalls;